friendly/matlib/announce.md

 Dear useRs

 A new release of the "matlib" package, v.
-0.8.1 was recently submitted to CRAN, http://cran.us.r-project.org/web/packages/matlib/
+0.8.1 is now on CRAN, http://cran.us.r-project.org/web/packages/matlib/

 The package is designed to provide a collection of functions and vignettes